tonymm81/WlanDeviceControlApp/README.md

 ## version 107
 - Now the app is adjusting the lamp color, color temp and brightness.
 There is now quite good situation and next step is to add table level adjusment to this app.
 - Next step is build up timer to wlan devices, but this has to plan carefully, because I have to change the table project json structure.

+## version 108

+- Now this project is adjusting the wlan sockets, wlan lamps and table distance from floor.
+Next step is build the save or load setup.
+Python table project have this kind of feature, so I have only to think that how to connect it to this app.